dpup/node-logg/README.md

       fs.writeFileSync('logs.log', JSON.stringify(logRecord) + '\n');
     });

-A default watcher is included which outputs to the console.
+A default watcher is automatically registered which outputs to the console.